 A jetty extends 4.5 kilometers into the south China Sea and carries all the oil and gas to supply ships which then deliver the fuel to northern Asian countries such as Japan and Korea.
 Brunei only uses 7.5% of the total production.
 80% of the mined reserves are actually located offshore.
 The “Billionth Barrel Monument” was a tribute to just how much oil has been taken out of this region – and that monument dates from years ago!
 Also on site are the Oil & Gas Discovery Centre as well as the site of the original discovery.
 A number of “nodding donkeys” are located in and around town constantly moving up and down as they suck oil from deep in the ground.
 Visit: https://www.bsp.com.bn

 Often a visit to the gas fields will include a stop at the Sungai Lian Forestry Museum.
-This small museum with its somewhat dated looking exhibits focuses on various aspects of the rainforest and its respective wildlife.
-Highlights include a display about rattan wood (more than 80 species) as well as their preserved wildlife specimens.
-The museum averages about 5.5 visitors a day so chances are you will be alone in the museum!
+This small museum with its somewhat dated looking exhibits focuses on various aspects of the rain forest and its respective wildlife.
+Highlights include a display about rattan wood (more than 80 species) as well as preserved wildlife specimens.
+The museum averages about 5.5 visitors a day so chances are you will be alone inside!
 Admission is free of charge.

 One of the highlights of any trip to Brunei is to see the Proboscis Monkey in the wild.
 This monkey can swim and is famous for its long nose which bobs above the water as it swims.
 Within 20 minutes of the main port in Bandar Seri Begawan you can be in the monkey’s home territory.
 Their diet is rather limited; they only eat young mangrove leaves so the mangrove swamps are where you have a chance to see them.
 They travel in packs, one “king” and lots of children.
 They are rather shy so its critical to be quiet when searching for them along the riverbanks.